Platinum Blonde (band): History

 Mark Holmes emigrated from Mansfield, England to Canada in 1977.
 He attended commercial art college, apprenticed in hairdressing and played in bands on the side.
 Platinum Blonde was initially formed in Toronto in 1979 as a punk and new wave band that consisted of Mark Holmes on vocals and guitar, Joey Ciotti on vocals and bass guitar, and Ray Bailie on drums.
 They played songs by such artists as Marc Bolan, Gary Glitter and The Police.
 In 1980 they released a seven-inch single with the songs "Hey Hey You" and "No Regrets", but eventually disbanded.

 In 1982, Holmes placed a want ad in a Toronto newspaper looking for new musicians to join the band.
-Percussionist Chris Steffler and guitarist Sergio Galli answered the ad.
+Drummer Chris Steffler and guitarist Sergio Galli answered the ad to meet the 19 year old Holmes.
 Steffler (b.
-1958/1959) grew-up in Wasaga Beach, where his parents owned a trailer park and campground, and where Steffler played drums for local bands before moving to Toronto in 1978.
+1957) had known Holmes from the music circles in the Toronto club scene while recording and playing with future bassist Kenny McLean in 79'.
 Galli (b.
 1959/1960) was enrolled in the architecture program at the University of Toronto when he answered Holmes' ad.

 The band recorded a seven track demo tape on a four-track recorder and sent it to British music producer David Tickle who liked their sound and flew to Toronto to work with them.
 The band signed to Epic Records Canada and Tickle produced their self-titled EP, which was released in 1983.
 Tickle also produced their debut, full-length album Standing in the Dark, which expanded upon the tracks from their EP and was released later that same year.
 Standing in the Dark sold over 200,000 copies in Canada, which was certified double platinum at the time.
 The band's videos for the singles "Standing in the Dark" and "Doesn't Really Matter" were directed by Rob Quartly and were both nominated for video of the year at the 1984 Juno Awards.
 The Canadian music cable network MuchMusic (later known as Much) also launched in 1984, further exposing their music to a wider audience.